 If you have your heart set on seeing the Milky Way, consider heading to one of the stargazing spots within 1-2 hours that we mentioned above.
 Tierra del Sol, Palomar Mountain, and Anza-Borrego Desert State Park are all great options!

 Have questions about stargazing in San Diego?
-Let us know in the comments.
+Let me know in the comments.